Empowering Women to Overcome Economic Barriers to Achieve Homeownership

 empowering women to achieve homeownership

-The composition of American households and families is evolving.
-The outdated notion that women are the co-borrower on a mortgage application is being challenged as more women are increasingly taking on the responsibilities of homeownership on their own.
-In 2021, single women comprised 19% of homebuyers, while single men accounted for 9% of homebuyers, according to the National Association of Realtors®.
+The composition of American homeownership is evolving.
+The outdated notion that women are the co-borrowers on a mortgage application is being challenged as more women increasingly take on the responsibilities of homeownership on their own.
+According to Maxwell, 1 in 3 women with partners bought alone because they’re the breadwinner or have strong credit and savings.
+Single women comprised 19% of homebuyers, while single men accounted for 10% of homebuyers in 2023, according to the National Association of Realtors®.

 Women fear being taken advantage of and not having a trusted advisor.
 However, they are prepared to do the research and spend time preparing to qualify for a mortgage.
-Mortgage originators can earn their business by being the trusted advisor they seek and empowering them with financial solutions to overcome any obstacles they face in the home buying process.
+Mortgage originators can earn their business by being the trusted advisors they seek and empowering them with financial solutions to overcome the obstacles they face to qualify for a mortgage.

 The gender wage gap slows down women’s financial progression

-While women ended 2021 with a 57.9% participation in the workforce, there persists a gender wage gap which negatively impacts the ability of single women to become homeowners.
-According to the Bureau of Labor Statistics Usual Weekly Earnings of Wage and Salary Workers report released on January 19, 2023, women 82.9 cents for every dollar earned by a man in Q4 2022.
-The wage gap was even more significant for Black and Hispanic women.
+While women ended 2023 with 56.5% participation in the workforce (11.4% less than men), there persists a gender wage gap that negatively impacts the ability of single women to become homeowners.
+According to the Bureau of Labor Statistics Usual Weekly Earnings of Wage and Salary Workers report released on January 18, 2024, women had median weekly earnings of $1,031, or 83.8% of the $1,231 median for men.
+The wage gap was even more significant among the major race and ethnicity groups.
+White women earned 84.1% as much as their male counterparts, compared with 93.9% for Black women, 78.3% for Asian women, and 87.8% for Hispanic women.

 Although women earn less than men on average, they remain diligent in their savings and financial planning.
-Women acknowledge the financial responsibilities involved in purchasing a home and set themselves financial goals to achieve before starting their home buying process.
+Women acknowledge the financial responsibilities involved in purchasing a home and set themselves financial goals to achieve before starting their homebuying process.
 Many women want to improve their credit and financial well-being by paying down outstanding debt and saving for a sizeable down payment.
-However, attaining these goals is often challenging due to their lower income.
+According to Maxwell, 60% of single women said they saved for 2+ years for their down payment, so loan officers need a long-term nurturing strategy to keep them engaged and informed of their progress while motivating and educating homebuyers.

-Providing a private-label FinLocker app to your female homebuyers will enable them to achieve their financial goals before applying for a mortgage.
-They can improve their credit health by tracking their credit score and monitoring their credit report.
-FinLocker categorizes the transactions in their bank and credit card accounts and provides a spending analysis to show where they are spending their income and identify where they can save towards saving for their down payment and closing costs with trackable goals.
+Mortgage lenders and loan officers can provide the FinLocker app to female homebuyers to obtain financial education and improve their financial health before applying for a mortgage.
+They can build their credit by monitoring their credit report and using tools to improve their credit score.
+FinLocker categorizes the transactions in their bank and credit card accounts and provides a spending analysis to show where they are spending their income, helping them to identify where they can save towards saving for their down payment and closing costs.
 They can also create a personalized budget to pay down their debts to reduce their debt-to-income ratio.
-Homebuyers can monitor their progress towards mortgage eligibility with the readiness snapshot, which perpetually analyzes their enrolled financial data, so they’ll know when they are qualified for a mortgage and start their property search.
+Homebuyers can monitor their progress towards mortgage eligibility with the homeownership snapshot, which perpetually analyzes their enrolled financial data, and receive an action plan to help them overcome any financial challenges before they get pre-qualified for a mortgage and start their property search.

 Women tend to have increased caretaker experiences